chef/automate/components/automate-chef-io/content/docs/client-runs.md

 ### Deleting Missing Nodes

-Admins and users with the relevant permissions defined in access policies can delete missing nodes from the Chef Client Runs page.
+Admins and users with the relevant permissions defined in access policies can delete missing nodes from the Chef Infra Client Runs page.
 You cannot delete active nodes.

 To delete one or more missing nodes, tick the checkbox to the left of the node name, and then select the red **Delete** button above the table header.